avsingh999/NBA/README.md

 # NBA
-NBA is simple application in React and Firebase
+NBA is simple news application in React and Firebase

 # install
 npm install